UtrechtUniversity/streetview-segmentation/README.md

 Go the [Mask2Model Model Zoo](https://github.com/facebookresearch/Mask2Former/blob/main/MODEL_ZOO.md) and pick a model to use.
 Find the path of the model's configuration file by clicking the 'Mask2Former' link for the appropriate model in the Model Zoo-table.
 This leads to the corresponding configuration file in the Mask2Former repository.
-Extract the path of that file relative to the repository's root, as it would be when the repository were checked out.
+Take the path of that file relative to the repository's root, as it would be when the repository were checked out.

-Example: the first model from the COCO Model Zoo, Panoptic Segmentation-table (model_id 47430278_4) links to [its configuration in the Mask2Former repo](https://github.com/facebookresearch/Mask2Former/blob/main/configs/coco/panoptic-segmentation/maskformer2_R50_bs16_50ep.yaml), the path of which, when checked out, would be:
+Example: the first model from the COCO Model Zoo, Panoptic Segmentation-table (model_id 47430278_4) links to [its configuration in the Mask2Former repo](https://github.com/facebookresearch/Mask2Former/blob/main/configs/coco/panoptic-segmentation/maskformer2_R50_bs16_50ep.yaml), the relative path of which, when checked out, would be:

 `Mask2Former/configs/coco/panoptic-segmentation/maskformer2_R50_bs16_50ep.yaml`